 Looking for a way to introduce policy advocacy to young people who know they are rarely taken seriously by the powers-that-be?
 This fast-paced workshop resulted in high participation with 50 middle school students, and the second session generated even more discussion.

-My Advocacy 101 workshop can be customized to concentrate on specific issues for different age groups and seamlessly incorporated as part of a longer training.
-Contact our national clearinghouse if we can help you identify relevant youth-led success stories or specific advocacy strategies.
+Of course, this advocacy 101 workshop can be customized to concentrate on specific issues for different age groups and seamlessly incorporated as part of a longer training.
+Contact us if we can help you identify relevant youth-led success stories or specific advocacy strategies.

 Print out four sheets in a big font or make posters, each with one letter and definition.
 Tape each one in different sections of a room.